 Testing for Cations

-The qualitative investigation, flame test, to test for the presence of cations in aqueous solution.
+This video explores a qualitative investigation, flame test, to test for the presence of cations in aqueous solution.

 Using qualitative investigations, flame test, precipitation and complexation reaction, to test for the presence of cations in aqueous solution.